 Have you come across "Kabocha" squash in the market?
 It's a Japanese variety of winter squash, one that is heavy and thick-fleshed, similar in that way to butternut squash, but with a deep, rich flavor.

-Typically the outer skin is forest green, though some varieties are sunset orange and red as well.
+Typically, the outer skin is forest green, though some varieties are sunset orange or red as well.

 My friend Kori gave me a kabocha squash this week, a big beautiful red one she grew in her garden.
 I had seen several peeking under the mess of sprawling vines and squash leaves when I visited her a while back.

 They were already red, but not quite ready to pick.
 Apparently, you have to wait for the vine to almost completely die back before picking the squash.

 The thing about kabocha is that there is no better squash with which to make soup.
 Unlike many other varieties of winter squash, such as pumpkins, kabocha squashes are almost all flesh.